ioerror/vula/podman/README.md

 ### `make deb`

-This target will build a `.deb` package of vula in `../deb_dist/` using the current checkout (including any uncomitted changes).
+This target will build a `.deb` package of vula in `../deb_dist/` using the current checkout (including any uncommitted changes).
 It does not require root to run.
 By default, it will build using Debian `bullseye`; to build a deb using Ubuntu `impish` instead you can run `make clean deb dist=impish`.

 ### `make rpm`

 This target will build an RPM using Fedora 34.
-Note that this package is only minally tested and does not yet automatically configure the system; see [`INSTALL.md`](https://codeberg.org/vula/vula/src/branch/main/podman/INSTALL.md) for details.
+Note that this package is only minimally tested and does not yet automatically configure the system; see [`INSTALL.md`](https://codeberg.org/vula/vula/src/branch/main/podman/INSTALL.md) for details.